intro-to-data-science-21-workshop/06-KaiFoerster-string_manipulation/README.md

 ## Statement of contributions

-**Kai Foerster** prepared the README and post-processed the recording.
+**Kai Foerster** prepared the README and the majority of  exercises in the RmD file.
+The video was jointly recorded.

-**Max Eckert** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Max Eckert** prepared the presentation slides and the introduction and webscraping part of the Rmd file.
+The video was jointly recorded.